o1-labs/eslint-plugin-o1js/README.md

 - Ternary statements should not be used in a Circuit method
 - JavaScript JSON functions should not be used in a Circuit method
 - JavaScript random functions should not be used in a Circuit method
-- Overriding the constructor in a circuit is disallowed in a SmartContract class
+- Overriding the constructor in a SmartContract is disallowed

 # Installation